Nero Wolfe: Influences

-According to Rex Stout's official biographer, John J McAleer, Alvey A. Adee, whom Rex Stout came into contact with during his stint in the Navy, is a major influence on the characterization of Nero Wolfe.
-Adee being a scholar, sleuth, gourmet, bachelor, a model of efficiency, a master of the English language is said to have inspired the characterization of Wolfe.
-Other than Adee, Rex Stout's maternal grandmother, Emily Todhunter, who was obese requiring a special chair and was addicted to atlas, dictionaries & flowers and also an omnivorous reader, served as a model.
+According to John J. McAleer, Rex Stout's official biographer, during his stint in the Navy, Stout came into contact with Alvey A. Adee, who was a major influence on Stout's creation of Nero Wolfe.
+Adee was a scholar, sleuth, gourmet, bachelor, a model of efficiency, a master of the English language, and is said to have inspired the characterization of Wolfe.
+Other than Adee, Rex Stout's maternal grandmother, Emily Todhunter, who was obese requiring a special chair and was addicted to atlases, dictionaries and flowers, as well as an omnivorous reader, served as a model.

-For Archie, Chief A.G Goodwin, an officer who recovered Rex Stout's stolen record collection served as a model.
+For Archie, Chief A.G Goodwin, an officer who recovered Rex Stout's stolen record collection, served as a model.

 Suppositions

-In 1956, John D. Clark theorized in an article in The Baker Street Journal that Wolfe was the offspring of an affair between Sherlock Holmes and Irene Adler (a character from "A Scandal in Bohemia").
-Clark suggested that the two had an affair in Montenegro in 1892, and that Nero Wolfe was the result.
-The idea was later co-opted by William S. Baring-Gould and implied in the novels of Nicholas Meyer and John Lescroart, but there is no evidence that Rex Stout had any such connection in mind.
+In 1956, J. D. Clark theorized in an article in The Baker Street Journal that Sherlock Holmes and Irene Adler (a character from "A Scandal in Bohemia") had an affair in Montenegro in 1892, and that Nero Wolfe was the result.
+The idea was later co-opted by W. S. Baring-Gould and implied in the novels of Nicholas Meyer and John Lescroart, but there is no evidence that Rex Stout had any such connection in mind.
 Certainly there is no mention of it in any of the stories, although a painting of Sherlock Holmes does hang over Archie Goodwin's desk in Nero Wolfe's office.
 Some commentators note both physical and psychological resemblances and suggest Sherlock's brother Mycroft Holmes as a more likely father for Wolfe.
-Commentators have noted a coincidence in the names "Sherlock Holmes" and "Nero Wolfe": the same vowels appear in the same order.
-In 1957, Ellery Queen called this "The Great O-E Theory" and suggested that it was derived from the father of mysteries, Edgar Allan Poe.
+Commentators have noted a coincidence in the names "Sherlock Holmes" and "Nero Wolfe": The same vowels appear in the same order.
+In 1957, Ellery Queen called this "The great O-E theory" and suggested that it was derived from the father of mysteries, Edgar Allan Poe.
 The only mention of Wolfe's mother in Stout's stories is in the first novel, Fer-de-Lance (1935), in which it is stated that she lives in Budapest and Wolfe sends her a monthly check.

 Some Wold Newton theorists have suggested the French thief Arsène Lupin as the father of Nero Wolfe.
 They note that in one story Lupin has an affair with the queen of a Balkan principality, which may be Montenegro by another name.
 Further, they note that the name Lupin resembles the French word for wolf, loup.